alienfast/middleman-aws/README.md

     rake mm:publish      # One step clobber, build, deploy rake mm:show_config  # Show config

+# Real World Sample
+If you are just getting started with middleman and want to get a quick jumpstart on your `Gemfile` and `congfig.rb`, check out the source in the `samples` directory for a set of commonly used configurations/gems/extensions.

 ## Contributing
 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)